 Further information and support

-The Melanoma Foundation of New Zealand is a charitable trust devoted to melanoma issues.
+Melanoma New Zealand is a charitable trust devoted to melanoma issues.
 Their mission is to enhance awareness, education, prevention, treatment and research of melanoma in New Zealand.
-They can be contacted for information and support on 0800 463 526.
-Information can also be obtained from their web site - www.melanoma.org.nz.

-Cancer Society of New Zealand (2010) Understanding Cancer: Melanoma.
-A guide for people with melanoma.
+Cancer Society of New Zealand (2010).
+Understanding Cancer: Melanoma.
+A guide for people with melanoma (Pamphlet).
 Cancer Society of New Zealand Inc, Wellington. https://auckland-northland.cancernz.org.nz/assets/Uploads/Information-section/Melanoma-Cancer.pdf

 O’Toole, M.T.
 (Ed.)
 (2013).
 Melanoma.
 Mosby’s Dictionary of Medicine, Nursing & Health Professions (9th ed.).
 St Louis, MI: Elsevier Mosby.